WPS/domainstorytelling.org/_pages/book/book.md

 [![Traditional Chinese Cover of book *Domain Storytelling*](https://cf-assets2.tenlong.com.tw/products/images/000/218/188/webp/9786263339330_bc.webp){: .align-right width="20%"}](#buy-now)

 The book has been translated into several languages.
 Into German by the authors themselves.
-Into Simplified Chinese by [Qin Yu](https://www.douban.com/personage/36967430/).
-Into Traditional Chinese by [Kim Kao](https://www.linkedin.com/in/kimkao/) and [Michael Chen](https://www.linkedin.com/in/mien-hsiu-michael-chen-38935b13/).
+Into Simplified Chinese by [Qin Yu 覃宇](https://www.douban.com/personage/36967430/).
+Into Traditional Chinese by [Kim Kao 高翊凱](https://www.linkedin.com/in/kimkao/) and [Michael Chen 陳勉修](https://www.linkedin.com/in/mien-hsiu-michael-chen-38935b13/).
 Into Korean.

 ## Buy now[^disclaimer]